Robinpig/Note/docs/CS/Algorithms/Greedy.md

 The most obvious is the coin-changing problem.
 Traffic problems provide an example where making locally optimal choices does not always work.

+The **0-1 knapsack problem** is the following.
+A thief robbing a store finds n items.
+The ith item is  worth $v_i$ dollars and weighs $w_i$ pounds, where $$v_i$$ and $w_{i}$ ds $w_i$ are integers.
+The thief wants to take as valuable a load as possible, but he can carry at most W pounds in his knapsack, for some integer W .
+Which items should he take?
+(We call this the 0-1 knapsack problem because for each item, the thief must either take it or leave it behind; he cannot take a fractional amount of an item or take an item more than once.)

+In the **fractional knapsack problem**, the setup is the same, but the thief can take fractions of items, rather than having to make a binary (0-1) choice for each item.
+You can think of an item in the 0-1 knapsack problem as being like a gold ingot and an item in the fractional knapsack problem as more like gold dust.

+We can solve the fractional knapsack problem by a greedy strategy, but we cannot solve the 0-1 problem by such a strategy.

 ## Simple Scheduling Problem